hnsdomains/docs/ens-migration-february-2020/guide-for-dapp-developers.md

 If you maintain a library, you should release a new version with the updated address, and notify users that they should update as soon as possible.
 You may wish to consider publishing instructions for ‘monkeypatching’ the new address, in situations where users cannot easily upgrade to the latest version.

-All ENS deployments across mainnet and all testnets now use the same addresses.
+All HNS deployments across mainnet and all testnets now use the same addresses.

 ### Wallets, libraries, and DApps that register or update names